zinggAI/zingg/docs/faq.md

 ### Do I need to train for every new dataset?

-No, absoltely not!
+No, absolutely not!
 Train only if the schema(attributes or their types) have changed.

 ### Do I need to use a Spark cluster or can I run on a single machine?